 This makes such a nice gift for the holidays, especially put in a pretty jar with the recipe and mixing instructions on a nice little card and ribbon!
 Or, you can buy a nice cup, put some of the tea in a plastic bag, and give it wrapped in colored cellophane and a bow!

 Share on ThriftyFunCheck out these recipes.
 If you have made this recipe please submit a photo and let us know how it worked.
 Or, add your own recipe variation.

+Recipe for Easy Russian Tea.
 Mix ingredients together.
 Store in covered jar.
 Dissolve 2-3 tsp. in 1 cup hot water and serve.

 Mix ingredients together and store in a jar.
 Add 2 tsp. and mix to hot water for 1 cup tea.
 For a cool summer drink, alter the recipe by adding mix to cold water.
-Add 1/2 cup mix to teapot of water for a larger tea party.

 Make cloth bag for spices.
 Put bag into 1 qt. water and boil 10 minutes.
 Add sugar, then cool.
 Put tea bags into 1 qt. boiling water and steep 10 minutes.